gear-tech/gear/galloc/docs/optimization.md

 ## Increase static buffer size by two
 <a name="increased-twice"></a>
-We've tried to increase the static buffer size by two, and its performance was slightly better than the current implementation.
-But it's not significant enough to change the current implementation.
+We attempted to increase the size of the static buffer by two, and while its performance showed a slight improvement over the current implementation, it was not significant enough to change the current implementation.

 ### Tests data